ncampigotto/pairwise_imitation/README.md

 # pairwise_imitation
-Evolution of cooperation in a population of agents who follow pairwise imitative rules of behaviour
+Simulates the evolution of cooperation in a population engaged in a Stag Hunt game.
+Revising agents follow pairwise imitative rules of behaviour.